 3. Hair Supplements

 Anyone who wants healthy hair can benefit from taking a hair supplement.
 Why?
 Because hair supplements contain all the vitamins and minerals that your hair follicles need to grow healthy and strong hair.
-Our Hair Growth Gummies are both vegan and sugar-free, so you know they’re good for you.
+Our Hair Formula Gummies for Women are both vegan and sugar-free, so you know they’re good for you.
 Plus they taste delicious, so it’s easy to remember to take them regularly!

 4. Bamboo Pillowcase